jimacoff/OFN-User-Guide---Master/advanced-features/subscriptions/subscriptions-the-customers-perspective.md

 As well as saving a card in their account the customer needs to authorise your shop to charge their default card.

-**You should add your customers to your** [**Customer List**](../shop-setup/customers.md) **before you ask them to save their credit card details and authorise your shop to bill their card.** If you've added a customer to your customer list, when that customer creates an account with OFN and logs in to save their card, they _will_ see your shop and be able to grant it with permission to bill their card \(e.g. below\).
+**You should add your customers to your** [**Customer List**](../shop-setup/customers.md) **before you ask them to save their credit card details and authorise your shop to bill their card.** If you've added a customer to your customer list, when that customer creates an account with Abukem and logs in to save their card, they _will_ see your shop and be able to grant it with permission to bill their card \(e.g. below\).

 ![](../../.gitbook/assets/image%20%2827%29.png)